MRCIEU/genotype-phenotype-map/README.md

 ## How to use:

-### 1. Clone the repo on to ieu-p1
+1. Step 1.
+Clone the repo on to ieu-p1

-`git clone git@github.com:MRCIEU/genotype-phenotype-map.git && cd genotype-phenotype-map`
+    * `git clone git@github.com:MRCIEU/genotype-phenotype-map.git && cd genotype-phenotype-map`

-### 2. Populate .env file
+2. Populate .env file
-You will most likely want to use the default set in .env_example `cp .env_example .env`
+    * You will most likely want to use the default set in .env_example
+    * `cp .env_example .env`

-### 3. Add info in pipeline_steps/data/study_list.csv
+3. Add info in pipeline_steps/data/study_list.csv

-This is the file that specifies which studies will be ingested by the pipeline, if you want to add a study or set of studies, add a row to this csv indicating where they are on disk, and what script to ingest them with
+    * This is the file that specifies which studies will be ingested by the pipeline, if you want to add a study or set of studies, add a row to this csv indicating where they are on disk, and what script to ingest them with

-### 4. ./run_pipeline.sh
+4. `./run_pipeline.sh`
+    * This will first calculate the studies that haven't been processed, then start the snakemake pipeline

+Notes: Snakemake slows down if you try to run the pipeline with too many studies at once.
+Please keep it to less than 200,000 studies.

+## Concepts

+**Study:** Any individual summary statistic study to ingest.
+A GWAS is a study (ex.
+BMI), a specific gene-tissue-expression is a study (ex.
+GTEx Whole Blood WASH7P)
+**LD Block**: The human genome has been chunked into regions which have minimal LD overlap, as calculated by [ldetect](https://github.com/jmacdon/LDblocks_GRCh38)
+**Docker / Apptainer**:
+**Pipeline / Snakemake**:

 ## How to contribute